 Not every piece of reclaimed wood is a sixteen-foot beam.
 Some pieces have all of their great history and character packed into a shorter length.
 Whether they came to us that way or were cut from something larger, we think they make up for their diminutive size with monumental personality.
 These smaller pieces beg to be … Read More

 Aged and weathered reclaimed barn siding brings an air of rusticity to homes, restaurants, retail stores, and exteriors.
 Here are five things you should know before you begin your barn board project.
 Reclaimed barn board, often called barn wood or barn wood siding, is offered as a reclaimed paneling or siding product by a number … Read More

-Longleaf Lumber again has the privilege of participating in a creative reclaimed wood endeavor with the Apollinaire Theatre Company.
+CHELSEA, MA Longleaf Lumber again has the privilege of participating in a creative reclaimed wood endeavor with the Apollinaire Theatre Company.
 This time, the magic is happening in Chelsea’s PORT Park for the 2018 summer production of Shakespeare’s A Midsummer Night’s Dream.
-At the park, massive reclaimed Douglas fir beams from the Hingham Shipyard have been incorporated into the … Read More
+At the park, massive reclaimed Douglas fir beams from the Hingham Shipyard have been incorporated … Read More

 In western Washington state, the cold, rainy season is in full swing.
 The three-hundred year-old reclaimed wood flooring in the Seattle Art Museum’s Italian Room, however, is warm, cozy, and radiant as ever.

 Inspired by the colors and textures of the Japanese wood burning technique known as shou sugi ban, Longleaf Lumber is now customizing and selling charred reclaimed wood to our customers.